 A couple of weeks ago I changed my attitude towards this stage and started to think more positively.
 More sleep obviously helped and I knew that if I could rest and re-charge my batteries I could tackle the issue in a more pro-active way.
 I stopped and thought about how he must have been feeling.
 He is 2, his vocabulary is limited, he cannot quite string a sentence together and I am often guessing certain words which for him is most probably infuriating.
-He thinks he can eat and eat junk food and me saying no is being mean.
-He wants to investigate things to learn and gain experience but because I understand dangers I again tell him no. He cannot understand the way the weather works and yet again I am telling him no to playing in the garden because it is wet or cold.
-He doesn’t know that the TV is controlled by the scheduling gods and not by myself, so when he asks for another Paw Patrol and I tell him there isn’t one, yep you have guessed it, I am the bad guy.
+He thinks he can eat and eat junk food and that me saying no is being mean.
+He wants to investigate things in order to learn and gain experience but because I understand dangers I again tell him no. He cannot understand the way the weather works and yet again I am telling him no to playing in the garden because it is wet or cold.
+He doesn’t know that the TV is controlled by the scheduling gods and not by myself (if only!), so when he asks for another Paw Patrol and I tell him there isn’t one, yep you have guessed it, I am the bad guy.

-In his eyes, as a parent I am here to look after him, give him what he needs (or what he thinks he needs!) and to have loads of fun every day.
+In his eyes, as a parent I am here to look after him, give him what he needs (or what he thinks he needs!) and to have loads of fun every single day.
 From day one we have been there and up until this age, we have most probably said yes much more than no. They fed and slept on demand, we gave them plenty of fresh air, went to lots of groups and the bedtime routine may have taken a while to get into practice.
 Suddenly they turn an age where, we as adults, decide that it is time to say no, time to put our foot down and time to teach them the ways of the world.
 Cue information overload inside a tiny brain which, logically, leads to these meltdowns.

 So, what did I do?

 I talked to him.
 How simple does this sound?
 Yet how many of us do this?
 How much advice is given to us to ignore this behaviour?
 How many of us feel we are living in groundhog day?
-How many of us are slowly becoming depressed/low/anxious due to the never ending tantrums?
+How many of us are slowly becoming depressed/low/anxious due to the never-ending tantrums?
 I bet you said yes to at least one of these questions.